Smith Newell Penfield

-Smith Newell Penfield (April 4, 1837 – January 7, 1920) was an American composer.
+Smith Newell Penfield (April 4, 1837 – January 7, 1920) was an American composer and organist.

+Early life and education

-Penfield studied at Oberlin College and in New York, and later in Leipzig with Ignaz Moscheles, Carl Reinecke, Ernst Richter, and Moritz Hauptmann.
+Penfield was born at Oberlin, Ohio.
+He studied at Oberlin College, graduating in 1858.
+He studied at the Conservatory of Music at Leipzig with Ignaz Moscheles, Carl Reinecke, Ernst Richter, and Moritz Hauptmann, graduating in 1869.
+He received a doctorate in music from New York University in 1885.

+Career

 Back in the United States, he worked as a music teacher in Rochester and founded a Mozart Club and a Conservatory in Savannah.
-In 1885, he became President of the Music Teachers National Association.
+In 1885, he served as President of the Music Teachers National Association.

 His compositions included a setting of Psalm 18, an overture, a string quartet, pieces for organ and for piano, choral works, and songs.

+Personal life

+Penfield married Sarah Elizabeth Hoyt in 1860.
+They had a daughter.